-MindStore International Limited will comply with applicable GDPR regulations as a data processor and data controller when they take effect on 25th May 2018.
+MindStore International Limited complies with applicable GDPR regulations as a data processor and data controller since taking effect on 25th May 2018.
 We are committed to protecting your privacy and maintaining the security of any personal information received from you.

 Should we ask you to provide certain information by which you can be identified when using this website, you can be assured that it will only be used in accordance with this privacy statement.

 MindStore International Limited may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from May 1st 2018 and complies with the GDPR Regulations that come into law on May 25th 2018
+This policy is effective from May 1st 2018 and complies with the GDPR Regulations that came into law on May 25th 2018.

 The purpose of this Privacy Statement is to explain to you what personal information we collect and how we may use it.

 When do we collect information?

 We collect personal data from you when you provide it to us directly and through you use of MindStore.com:

 - During a phone call enquiry.